 The telling of stories is a natural piece of human interaction and communication.
 It is done for pleasure; it is done to convey important information.
 And often times, it is done for some combination of both.
-In our introduction to background and foreground, we presented a typology of kinds of information presented in a narrative.
+There are different kinds of information that are present in a narrative.
 We called the primary storyline of a narrative the foreground and we called the contextualizing or circumstantial information the background of the narrative.

 Here I want to briefly summarize one grammatical means by which a speaker/author distinguishes the foreground storyline from the background of the narrative: aspect, and more specifically: aspect in indicative verbs.
 Mark 2:13-14 represents a useful illustration of the normal, unmarked relationship between aspect and narrative structure.